ga-wdi-lessons/js-ajax/readme.md

 > AJAX is given to us through the jQuery library.
 Like all jQuery methods, [it is just running vanilla Javascript under the hood](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest).

+### Promises

 You'll notice there are 3 functions chained onto the AJAX call.
-These are known as **promises**.
+These are known as **promise methods**.
 Promises are callbacks that may or may not happen.
 A promise represents the future result of an asynchronous operation.
+It's how we do something with the return value of our `$.ajax` request.

 * `.done()` - this code is run if the AJAX call is successful
 * `.fail()` - this code is run if the AJAX call is not successful